yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 terraform apply
 ```

+* Check that the install is successfull:
+  - First install Velero client (CLI) to interact with Velero Server (Pod deployed on AKS cluster): https://velero.io/docs/v1.7/basic-install/#install-the-cli

-* Check that the install is successfull: You should see a first backup performed upon deployment using the sample code:
+  - You should see a first backup performed upon deployment using the sample code:
 ![Velero check install screenshot](./media/velero_install_check.png)